Content watched by Whocopied.me Skip to Content

 *This post may have affiliate links, which means I may receive commissions if you choose to purchase through links I provide (at no extra cost to you).
 As an Amazon Associate I earn from qualifying purchases.
 Please read my disclaimer for additional details.

-If you don’t have direct access to miles of trails or well-maintained arenas, you may find yourself needing to ride your horse on the road.
+If you don’t have access to extensive trails or arenas, you may find yourself riding your horse on the road.
+It’s a great way to take your equestrian endeavors off-property and explore country lanes.

 Woman on horse on a road